ISO/IEC 27701

+ISO/IEC 27701 is an international standard for privacy information management systems (PIMS) published by the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC).
+In October 2025, ISO/IEC 27701 was revised into a stand‑alone standard that can be implemented and certified independently of ISO/IEC 27001, replacing the original 2019 edition that functioned as an extension to ISO/IEC 27001 and ISO/IEC 27002.

+The 2025 edition aligns with the latest ISO/IEC 27001:2022 and ISO/IEC 27002:2022 structures while introducing a full set of management system clauses (4–10) specific to privacy, consolidating and updating annexes, and expanding guidance to address areas such as cloud services, AI‑related processing, IoT, biometrics and health data.

 Intended application of the standard

 The intended application of ISO/IEC 27701 is to augment the existing ISMS with privacy-specific controls and, thus, create PIMS to enable effective privacy management within an organization.

 A robust PIMS has many potential benefits for PII Controllers and PII Processors, with at least three significant advantages:

 First, achieving compliance to privacy requirements (particularly laws and regulations, plus agreements with third parties, plus corporate privacy policies etc.) is burdensome, especially if the requirements are not organized in the most effective way for PII Controllers and PII Processors.
 Organizations subject to multiple privacy compliance obligations (e.g. from several jurisdictions in which they operate or data subjects live) face additional burdens to reconcile, satisfy and keep watch on all the applicable requirements.
 A managed approach eases the compliance burden, for example as demonstrated by Annex C of the standard, a single privacy control may satisfy multiple requirements from General Data Protection Regulation (GDPR).

 Second, achieving and maintaining compliance with applicable requirements is a governance and assurance issue.
 Based on the PIMS (and, potentially, its certification), Privacy or Data Protection Officers can provide the necessary evidence to assure stakeholders such as senior management, owners and the authorities that applicable privacy requirements are satisfied.

 Third, PIMS certification can be valuable in communicating privacy compliance to customers and partners.
 PII Controllers generally demand evidence from PII Processors that the PII Processors’ privacy management system adheres to applicable privacy requirements.
 A uniform evidence framework based on international standard can greatly simplify such communication of compliance transparency, especially when the evidence is validated by an accredited third-party auditor.
 This necessity in communication of compliance transparency is also critical for strategic business decisions such as mergers and acquisitions and co-Controllers scenarios involving data sharing agreement.
 Lastly, PIMS certification can potentially serve to signal trustworthiness to the public.